ggruessingUCB/tweetTweet/README.md

 ### Installing

-Clone to a local repository, open terminal at root, type: "npm i"
+Clone to a local repository, open terminal at root, type: "npm i" in BOTH root of the repo and the client folder.

 ## Usage